kdis-lab/ExecuteMulan/README.md

   * ```RLC```: Random Linear Combinations
   * ```ST```: Single-Target
   * ```SST```: Stacked ST

+Two multi-label datasets have been included in the repository as example; a wide variety of dataset are available at the [KDIS Research Group Repository](http://www.uco.es/kdis/mllresources/) and the [Mulan webpage](http://mulan.sourceforge.net/datasets.html).

 ### References
 <a name="Tso11"></a>**[Tso11]** G. Tsoumakas, E. Spyromitros-Xioufis, J. Vilcek, and I. Vlahavas.
 (2011).
 Mulan: A java library for multi-label learning.
 Journal of Machine Learning Research, 12, 2411-2414.